aesara-devs/aesara/doc/extending/op.rst

    DebugMode, but others may also use it in the future).
 It has the same signature and contract as :func:`perform`.

-   This enables ops that cause trouble with DebugMode with their normal behaviour to adopt a different one when run under that mode.
-If your op doesn't have any problems, don't implement this.
+   This enables :class:`Op`\s that cause trouble with DebugMode with their normal behaviour to adopt a different one when run under that mode.
+If your :class:`Op` doesn't have any problems, don't implement this.

-If you want your op to work with gradient.grad() you also need to implement the functions described below.
+If you want your :class:`Op` to work with :func:`aesara.gradient.grad` you also need to implement the functions described below.

 Gradient
 ========

-These are the function required to work with gradient.grad().
+These are the function required to work with :func:`aesara.gradient.grad`.

 .. function:: grad(inputs, output_gradients)

-  If the `Op` being defined is differentiable, its gradient may be specified symbolically in this method.
-Both ``inputs`` and ``output_gradients`` are lists of symbolic Aesara Variables and those must be operated on using Aesara's symbolic language.
-The grad method must return a list containing one Variable for each input.
-Each returned Variable represents the gradient with respect to that input computed based on the symbolic gradients with respect to each output.
+  If the :class:`Op` being defined is differentiable, its gradient may be specified symbolically in this method.
+Both ``inputs`` and ``output_gradients`` are lists of symbolic Aesara :class:`Variable`\s and those must be operated on using Aesara's symbolic language.
+The :meth:`Op.grad` method must return a list containing one :class:`Variable` for each input.
+Each returned :class:`Variable` represents the gradient with respect to that input computed based on the symbolic gradients with respect to each output.

-  If the output is not differentiable with respect to an input then this method should be defined to return a variable of type NullType for that input.
-Likewise, if you have not implemented the grad computation for some input, you may return a variable of type NullType for that input. aesara.gradient contains convenience methods that can construct the variable for you:
+  If the output is not differentiable with respect to an input then this method should be defined to return a variable of type :class:`NullType` for that input.
+Likewise, if you have not implemented the gradient computation for some input, you may return a variable of type :class:`NullType` for that input. :mod:`aesara.gradient` contains convenience methods that can construct the variable for you:
   :func:`aesara.gradient.grad_undefined` and
   :func:`aesara.gradient.grad_not_implemented`, respectively.

-  If an element of output_gradient is of type `aesara.gradient.DisconnectedType`, it means that the cost is not a function of this output.
-If any of the `Op`'s inputs participate in the computation of only disconnected outputs, then `Op.grad` should return `DisconnectedType` variables for those inputs.
+  If an element of ``output_gradient`` is of type :class:`aesara.gradient.DisconnectedType`, it means that the cost is not a function of this output.
+If any of the :class:`Op`'s inputs participate in the computation of only disconnected outputs, then :meth:`Op.grad` should return :class:`DisconnectedType` variables for those inputs.

-  If the `Op.grad` method is not defined, then Aesara assumes it has been forgotten.
-Symbolic differentiation will fail on a graph that includes this `Op`.
+  If the :meth:`Op.grad` method is not defined, then Aesara assumes it has been forgotten.
+Symbolic differentiation will fail on a graph that includes this :class:`Op`.

-  It must be understood that the `Op`'s `grad` method is not meant to return the gradient of the `Op`'s output. `aesara.grad` computes gradients; `Op.grad` is a helper function that computes terms that appear in gradients.
+  It must be understood that the :meth:`Op.grad` method is not meant to return the gradient of the :class:`Op`'s output. :func:`aesara.grad` computes gradients; :meth:`Op.grad` is a helper function that computes terms that appear in gradients.

-  If an `Op` has a single vector-valued output ``y`` and a single vector-valued input ``x``, then the grad method will be passed ``x`` and a second vector ``z``.
+  If an :class:`Op` has a single vector-valued output ``y`` and a single vector-valued input ``x``, then the :meth:`Op.grad` method will be passed ``x`` and a second vector ``z``.
 Define ``J`` to be the Jacobian of ``y`` with respect to ``x``.
-The `Op`'s `grad` method should return ``dot(J.T,z)``.
-When `aesara.grad` calls the grad method, it will set ``z`` to be the gradient of the cost ``C`` with respect to ``y``.
-If this `Op` is the only `Op` that acts on ``x``, then ``dot(J.T,z)`` is the gradient of C with respect to ``x``.
-If there are other `Op`s that act on ``x``, `aesara.grad` will have to add up the terms of ``x``'s gradient contributed by the other `Op`'s grad method.
+The :meth:`Op.grad` method should return ``dot(J.T,z)``.
+When :func:`aesara.grad` calls the :meth:`Op.grad` method, it will set ``z`` to be the gradient of the cost ``C`` with respect to ``y``.
+If this :class:`Op` is the only :class:`Op` that acts on ``x``, then ``dot(J.T,z)`` is the gradient of C with respect to ``x``.
+If there are other :class:`Op`\s that act on ``x``, :func:`aesara.grad` will have to add up the terms of ``x``'s gradient contributed by the other :meth:`Op.grad` method.

-  In practice, an `Op`'s input and output are rarely implemented as single vectors.
-Even if an op's output consists of a list containing a scalar, a sparse matrix, and a 4D tensor, you can think of these objects as being formed by rearranging a vector.
+  In practice, an :class:`Op`'s input and output are rarely implemented as single vectors.
+Even if an :class:`Op`'s output consists of a list containing a scalar, a sparse matrix, and a 4D tensor, you can think of these objects as being formed by rearranging a vector.
 Likewise for the input.
-In this view, the values computed by the grad method still represent a Jacobian-vector product.
+In this view, the values computed by the :meth:`Op.grad` method still represent a Jacobian-vector product.

   In practice, it is probably not a good idea to explicitly construct